gorfllord/odd-duck/README.md

-# LAB - 9
+# LAB - 11

-## Cookie Stand
+## Odd Duck Product Co

-Build an app that estimates cookie sales by location and displays them in a table.
-Also build a webpage to display it and a parent site that explains the mission of the cookie business.
-The sales page can also input new entries from a form that will update the table.
+Build an app that displays three images, logs the amount of times each image is viewed and clicked on, then displaying a different set of images until you've completed the number of rounds.
+After that, you can click the "view results" button to display the results of those rounds.
+You can change the number of rounds, but they default to 25.

 ### Author: Geoff Lloyd